 - 1. Find a location.
 A church hall is ideal.
 If you do not have access to a big building, you can coordinate with a store, a business, or any location to have a blood mobile come instead. - 2.
-Find out what blood bank serves your area.
+Find out the what blood bank serves your area.
 For example, the American Red Cross and Blood Centers of the Pacific serve the East Bay. - 3.
 Set a date (three to six months ahead of time), and contact your local blood bank. - 4.
 Set a goal.
 Your blood bank representative will help you decide how many units of blood you want to collect at your blood drive.
 Remember, you will need to schedule an additional number of donor appointments to assure that you reach your collection goal. - 5.
-Plan a theme for your blood drive.
-A luau, Mardi Gras, Viva Italian, rock and roll-let your creativity flow! - 6.
-Give away free items.
+Plan a theme for your blood drive (optional).
+A luau, Mardi Gras, Viva Italian, rock and rollô let your creativity flow! - 6.
+Give away free items (optional, but really appreciated by donors).
 It is always nice to thank your blood donors with little gifts that you buy or get donated.
 The blood bank often also has giveaways to contribute.
 Setting up a raffle is also a fun way to add spice to your blood drive.
-Some ideas for giveaways: - Gift cards-you can get small denominations from Starbuck's, Jamba Juice or a local ice cream store.
-A little goes a long way! - Candy and treats. - Pens. - Items with the ICF logo or the logo for the thalassemia program at Children's Hospital Oakland. - Canvas bags-a great prize item, and all your other giveaways can go inside.
+Some ideas for giveaways: - Gift cardsô you can get small denominations from Starbuckøs, Jamba Juice or a local ice cream store.
+A little goes a long way! - Candy and treats. - Pens. - Items with the ICF logo or the logo for the thalassemia program at Childrenøs Hospital Los Angeles. - Canvas bagsô a great prize item, and all your other giveaways can go inside.